PLPeeters/PyMongo-Smart-Auth/README.md

 * `credentials_file`: a file where credentials can be found
 * `authenticate`: a boolean indicating whether the client should authenticate (defaults to `True`)

+### Credentials file

-When using a credentials file, it should either have a single line with a fully authenticated URI or have the authentication database on the first line, the user on the second and the password on the third.
+When using a credentials file, it should either have:

+* a single line with a fully authenticated URI
+* the authentication database on the first line, the user on the second and the password on the third.
 Empty lines are ignored.
-Example:
+Example file:

         admin
         administrator
         P4ssw0rd

+### Credential lookup order

 Upon initialisation with the default `authenticate=True`, the client looks for credentials in the following order: